We Brand Logo

 Why the content operations manager is suddenly mission-critical

-The role of content operations manager wasn’t even on most of our org charts five years ago.
-It’s a relatively new discipline, born from necessity as marketing became more digital, more regulated, and more collaborative.
-Today, I’d argue it’s as foundational as creative or analytics.
+It emerged out of necessity, as marketing became more digital, regulated, and collaborative.
+Today, it’s as foundational as creative or analytics.

-We’ve seen the impact firsthand: When we introduced a dedicated content ops lead, our time to market for new campaigns shrank by nearly 40%.
-Creative teams reported fewer “where’s the latest version?” emails, and compliance escalations dropped.
-It wasn’t magic, it was orchestration,someone finally owned the process, the tech, and the people side of content.
+The impact is real: After introducing a dedicated content ops lead, our time-to-market dropped by 40%, “where’s the latest version?” emails disappeared, and compliance issues fell.
+Not magic, orchestration.
+Someone finally owned the process, the tech, and the people side of content.

 Key responsibilities of a content operations manager